Vacuum Cleaner Sound features a steady vintage-style motor tone in a 10-hour format for listeners who enjoy strong mechanical white noise.

 Is it suitable for babies?

-Use personal judgment and keep the volume safe and comfortable; the page does not provide medical or childcare advice.
+Use personal judgment and keep the volume safe and comfortable; the page does not provide professional or childcare advice.

 Does it include speaking?